 - Medium pear 200 mg.

-Many more unusual and tropical fruits are also rich in potassium, such as mango, papaya, kiwi and melon.
+Other tropical fruits that are also rich in potassium include mango, papaya, kiwi and melon.

 Protein foods which contain high levels of potassium include:

 - Turkey (80 g portion) 250 mg.

 - 2 tablespoons of peanut butter 210 mg.

 Other pulses and beans are also good sources of potassium.